dekuNukem/STM32_tutorials/lesson000_intro_blinkLED/README.md

 There is a silver lining however, as ST provides a **free license for all STM32F0 parts** with no code size limit at all.
 The aim is to get more people into STM32, and I guess it's working.

-Anyway, F0 is more than capable for the majority if projects, you can it have up to 100 pins, 256KB flash, and 32KB of RAM.
+Anyway, F0 is more than capable for the majority of projects, you can it have up to 100 pins, 256KB flash, and 32KB of RAM.
 And when you do grow out of the F0 series, you can set up the open source arm-gcc compiler and get rid of the license issue all together.

 Go to the offcial link below, fill in the form and download the installer.
 Again, use a [fake identity](http://www.fakenamegenerator.com/) to protect your privacy: